Given our near-daily downpours, and the fact that publishing seems to be away for the summer, here’s a reprise of a book we excerpted last winter.

 Rain.
 Too much, too little.
 We talk about it as we run to escape it.
 We see it “refracted” in poetry, hear it romanticized in pop songs.
 Yet American journalist Cynthia Barnett’s elegant Rain: A Natural and Cultural History, long-listed for the National Book Award, is the first to tell the story of rain, which she points out is “one of the last untamed encounters with nature that we experience routinely.”
-With her book available in paperback from Broadway Books, an imprint of the Crown Publishing Group, Barnett will share her stories at Kramerbooks, in Dupont Circle, next Wednesday, February 22, 2017, at 6:30pm.
-You can purchase Rain there, or online at Amazon or Barnes & Noble.
+Garnett’s book is available in paperback from Broadway Books, an imprint of the Crown Publishing Group.
+You can purchase Rain at local booksellers or online at Amazon or Barnes & Noble.

 FROM THOSE CATACLYSMIC torrents 4 billion years ago to the hydrologic cycle that slakes aquifers, soil, and rivers day after day, rain, as the source of Earth’s water, became the wellspring of life.
 “Sunshine abounds everywhere,” the American nature writer John Burroughs wrote in a paean that soaked nine pages of Scribner’s magazine in 1878, “but only where the rain or dew follows is there life.”